Daniela Lalita

-Daniela Lalita (/es/), born Daniela Czenstochowski (/pl/, /es/), is a Peruvian musician, model, and artist.
-She was born in Lima, Peru and moved to the United States to study at the Rhode Island School of Design, followed by music technology at New York University.
+Daniela Lalita (/es/); born 1992 as Daniela Czenstochowski; (/pl/, /es/) is a Peruvian musician, model, and artist.
+Around the age of 19, she moved to the United States to study apparel design at the Rhode Island School of Design and did several internships in the fashion industry.
+She debuted as a model at New York Fashion Week in 2015, then collaborated with Givenchy and Saint Laurent while appearing in international runway shows, magazines, and advertising campaigns.

-Since 2015, she has worked as a model, and beginning in 2016, she spent two years as a performance artist in collaborative projects that combined fashion, theater, film, and music.
-In September 2022, she released her debut EP, Trececerotres, for which she directed several of the accompanying music videos and designed the costumes.
-Her experimental music and interdisciplinary performances have received international coverage and critical attention.
+In 2015, Lalita began studying music technology at New York University, where she was mentored by electronic music composer Morton Subotnick.
+Between 2016 and 2019, she released electronic music tracks on SoundCloud, performed as a DJ, and worked as a performance artist on interdisciplinary projects combining fashion, theater, film, and music.
+Her work frequently incorporates symbolic and psychological themes.

+In 2022, she released her debut EP, Trececerotres, which entered the UK Physical Singles Top 100.
+Music videos were produced for all tracks; Lalita designed the costumes and directed several of the videos.
+The song "Tenía Razón" was featured on the soundtrack of FIFA 23.
+Since 2023, she has collaborated with Mura Masa and Ashnikko and has performed at international music festivals.
+Lalita directed the music video for the single "Tiroteo", which was released in 2026.

 Early life

-Daniela Czenstochowski was born in 1992 in Lima, Peru to the Peruvian architect and former actress, Pilar Secada, and Venezuelan singer-songwriter, producer, and Latin Grammy Award winner, Ilan Chester.
-She grew up with her grandmother and mother in Lima.
+Daniela Czenstochowski was born in 1992 in Lima, Peru, to Peruvian architect and former actress Pilar Secada and Venezuelan singer-songwriter and producer Ilan Chester.
+She grew up with her mother and grandmother in Lima.

-From the ages of five to ten, Lalita worked as a voice-over artist for television commercials and appeared in stage productions.
-As a child, she learned to play the piano and took ballet lessons until she was thirteen.
-Her mother played in several reggae and fusion bands, was a singer with the band La Liga del Sueño, and often took her along on these occasions which had a formative influence on her from an early age.
-Her father, a devoted follower of the Hare Krishna movement, introduced her to meditative kirtan chanting, a spiritual practice rooted in the voice.
+From the ages of five to ten, Czenstochowski worked as a voice-over artist for television commercials and appeared in stage productions.
+She learned to play the piano as a child and studied ballet until the age of thirteen.
+Her mother, who had performed with several reggae and fusion bands, including as a chorist in La Liga del Sueño, often took her to musical performances, which had a formative influence on her.
+Her father, a follower of the Hare Krishna movement, introduced her to meditative kirtan chanting, a spiritual practice rooted in the voice.